 In Semunigus v Minister for Immigration and Multicultural Affairs[6] the Federal Court found that to make a determination, a decision maker must reach a conclusion following some form of consideration or analysis.
 A clear and specific refusal to make a decision on an issue may be taken to be a determination and therefore reviewable, but failure to give any consideration or analysis of the facts is unlikely to be a determination.

 Refusal to make a decision should be distinguished from a failure to make a decision.
 In Kennedy v Comcare[7] the Federal Court (citing Telstra Corporation Ltd v Kotevski[8] and Irwin v Military Rehabilitation and Compensation Commission[9]) found that if a request for reconsideration is before a decision maker and they do not deal with it expressly, the decision maker might be taken to have implicitly rejected it.
-If a decision maker fails to address part of a claim that is before them, it may be found that an implicit decision has been made and that the AAT has jurisdiction to consider the claim.
+If a decision maker fails to address part of a claim that is before them, it may be found that an implicit decision has been made and that the ART has jurisdiction to consider the claim.

 Scope of the decision under review